pretix/pretix-docs/docs/guides/widget.md

 <pretix-widget event="https://pretix.eu/demo/series/" list-type="list" filter="attr[Promoted]=Yes"></pretix-widget>
 ```

-If you have enabled public filters in your meta data attribute configuration, the widget will display a filter form.
+If you have enabled public filters in your metadata attribute configuration, the widget will display a filter form.
 To disable the filter form, use:

 ```